himadieievsv/redpulsar/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you experience or witness unacceptable behavior, please report it by emailing [maintainers@yourdomain.com].
+If you experience or witness unacceptable behavior, please report it by any available method from [CODEOWNERS](./.github/CODEOWNERS) profile.

 All reports will be handled confidentially and seriously.